rutterksu/VGA1/README.md

 Python implementation of Van Genutchen and Alves analytical __Solution 1__ to the 1-D convective-dispersive solute transport equation.

 ## Note
-Due to github's horrendous treatment of LaTeX, please see the accompanying Jupyter Notebook files for solution details.
+Due to github's horrendous treatment of LaTeX in-line math environments, please see the accompanying Jupyter Notebook files for solution details.

 # References